uliwitness/vanguardbot/README.md

 Right now the only working version of Vanguardbot is for **macOS**.
 I started creating a Visual Studio Solution for Windows, but can't get the entitlements to work.
 If anyone is more familiar with entitlements under Windows, help would be appreciated.

+## User List / Credits

+Vanguardbot keeps a `data/todayseenusers.txt` list of all users that have actively chatted, one username per line, that you can use to e.g. feed a credits text overlay at the end of your stream.

 ## Commands

 Commands are kept in a folder you specify to the server (By default, this is `~/Application Support/vanguardbot/` on macOS).